A resource for young adults living with severe allergy

 Once recovered, report the reaction to the health department.

-Information about who to contact and what to do is available from the following link:
+Information about who to contact and what to do is available from the Allergy & Anaphylaxis Australia website:

 "Always tell wait staff about your food allergy when ordering food."